Ircam-WAM/improtech-website/pages/home.md

 </p>
 <br>

 In addition to the regular programme, a truly exceptional event will enlight this year's Improtech with a a performance at **[Konnoh Hachimangu Shrine](https://www.konno-hachimangu.jp/history.html)** in Shibuya, a one thousand year old cultural milestone linked to the Shibuya clan and Japan's tumultuous  medieval history, also known as one  of Tokyo's rarest early Edo architectural jewels.
+The shrine is also associated with the life of the great writer Yukio **Mishima **who was a regular here.
+This crazy adventure was made possible thanks to **Joni Waka** (Johnny Walker), a character in **Murakami**’s novel Kafka on the shore who happens to be very real and part of Tokyo’s living legends.

 Composer **Georges Bloch** will perform in the shrine with the Butoh dancer **Taketeru Kudo** who renews the Butoh genre and opens it to contemporary music, along with the bass player **Takashi Seo** who unleashed all the power of free impro on his instrument.